An integrality phenomenon: An irregular example of integrality

 We can further restate the equations in \eqref{D2b}--\eqref{u-rec} in terms of just two parameters $c=4(\alpha\gamma)^2$ and $b=\beta^2-\frac14$; for example, the recursions \eqref{w-rec} and \eqref{u-rec} assume the forms

 and

 It has been numerically observed in \cite[Conjecture 2]{BORS25} that the terms $u_n=u_n(b,c)$ generated by the latter recurrence equation starting from $u_0=1$ (and $u_{-1}=0$) are polynomials in $b,c$ with \emph{integer} coefficients; note that \eqref{u-rec1} as in Ap\'ery's case suggests only $n!u_n\in\mathbb Z[b,c]$.
-In contrast, the coefficients of polynomials $w_n=w_n(b,c)$ generated by \eqref{w-rec1} are very far from being integral (or 2-integral): numerically, $d_nw_n\in\mathbb Z[b,c]$, where $d_n$ denotes the least common multiple of $1,2,\dots,n$.
+In contrast, the coefficients of polynomials $w_n=w_n(b,c)$ generated by \eqref{w-rec1} are very far from being integral (or 2-integral): from reading off the coefficient of $b^n$ in $w_n$ one finds out immediately that the inclusion $n! w_n\in\mathbb Z[b,c]$ is the best possible.

 \begin{theorem} The sequence $u_n$ generated by the recursion \eqref{u-rec1} and initial data $u_0=1$, $u_{-1}=\nobreak0$, is integer-valued: $u_n\in\mathbb Z[b,c]$. \end{theorem}

 Before proceeding with the proof, consider the special choice $c=0$ in which the recurrence equations \eqref{w-rec1} and \eqref{u-rec1} reduce to two-term recursions; those can be then solved explicitly and we arrive at the equality